code for this post

-• Localist representation, where each concept is assigned to a single node in the network.
+• Localist representation: Each concept is assigned to a single dedicated node.

-• Distributed representation, where by contrast, a concept is encoded through the joint activations of many nodes.
+• Distributed representation: A concept is encoded through the joint activation of many nodes.

-To address this limitation, Hinton proposed a new network architecture in which a concept and its role are encoded separately by distinct sets of neurons.
-As a proof of concept, he trained a five-layer neural network using gradient descent to solve a family tree prediction task.
-He then visualized and interpreted the network’s weights, demonstrating how concepts were encoded and uncovering what individual nodes had learned within the network.
+To address this limitation, Hinton proposed an architecture where concepts and their roles are encoded separately by distinct groups of neurons.
+He trained a five-layer network using gradient descent, then visualized and interpreted its learned weights—revealing how concepts were encoded and what individual neurons had specialized to represent.

-To motivate the idea of role-specific nodes, Hinton introduced the family tree prediction problem:
+To motivate the idea of role-specific nodes, Hinton introduced the family tree prediction task:

-You’re given two isomorphic family trees—one in English, one in Italian.
-“Isomorphic” here means the trees share the exact same structure, but the individuals have different names in each tree.
-For example, as shown in the figure below, Christopher is married to Penelope, and they have two children: Arthur and Victoria.
-Each tree contains 12 individuals and there are a total of 24 unique names across both trees.
+The setup involves two isomorphic family trees—one with English names, one with Italian names.
+“Isomorphic” means the trees share identical structure, but with different individuals.
+For example, in the figure below, Christopher is married to Penelope, and they have two children: Arthur and Victoria.
+Each tree contains 12 individuals, for a total of 24 unique names across both trees.

 hinton-family-tree-experiment

-From the family trees, we are only interested in 12 types of relationships: father, mother, husband, wife, son, daughter, uncle, aunt, brother, sister, nephew, and niece.
-Grandparents are great but we won’t need them for now.
-Across both trees, there are 104 relationship instances—triplets like (Margaret, has_father, Christopher).
-There are some special cases where the third item in the triplets contains not one but two individuals.
-For instance, Colin has two uncles: Arthur and Charles.
-The relationship triplet is represented by (Colin, has_uncle, (Arthur, Charles)).
+The task considers 12 types of relationships: father, mother, husband, wife, son, daughter, uncle, aunt, brother, sister, nephew, and niece.
+Across both trees, there are 104 relationship instances—triplets like (Margaret, has-father, Christopher).
+Some relationships involve multiple individuals: Colin has two uncles (Arthur and Charles), represented as (Colin, has-uncle, (Arthur, Charles)).

-The goal of the task is to learn a representation of the family tree that enables the network to predict the third item given the first two—for example, given (Margaret, has_father, ?), the model should output Christopher.
+The network’s goal is to predict the third element given the first two.
+For instance, given (Margaret, has-father, ?), the model should output Christopher.

 Network Architecture

-The input layer has 36 nodes: the first 24 nodes represent individual names, and the remaining 12 nodes represent relationship types.
+The input layer contains 36 nodes: 24 nodes encode individual names, and 12 nodes encode relationship types.

-The first hidden layer is split into two groups of 6 nodes each.
-One group is fully connected to the name inputs, and the other is fully connected to the relationship inputs—this separation allows the network to encode concepts and roles independently.
+The first hidden layer splits into two groups of 6 nodes each.
+One group connects exclusively to the name inputs, the other exclusively to the relationship inputs.
+This separation enables the network to encode concepts (individuals) and roles (relationships) independently.

-The second and third hidden layers contain 12 and 6 fully connected nodes, respectively.
+The second and third hidden layers contain 12 nodes and 6 nodes respectively, both fully connected.

 hinton-family-tree-network-architecture